Joni1234321/02141_Compiler/Task2/readme.md

 **FMEval.fs**: Contains the evaluate functions
 **FMMemory.fs**: Contains the memory type and subtype
 **FMTest.fs**: Contains all helper functions used to make tests, as well as the tests themselves
-**FM4FUN.fsx**: The main file, contains the parser and all the main functions
+**FMGraph.fs**: Contains the code that converts it into a program graph **FM4FUN.fsx**: The main file, contains the parser and all the main functions